 Do you have secrets for savoring the beach?
 Share them by commenting below.

 [Editor’s Note: If you find yourself in credit card debt as a result of your beach getaways, you may want to consider using a tool that can help you figure out how long it may take you to pay it off, like this credit card payoff calculator.
 You may also want to check your credit scores regularly to see how your debts could be affecting you.
-You can get two of your credit scores for free, updated each month, on Credit.com.]
+You can get two of your credit scores for free, updated every 14 days, on Credit.com.]

 More From Money Talks News: